- 1 in 5 women (18.5%) and 1 in 71 men (1.4%) have experienced a “complete or attempted rape” in their lifetime(CDC, 2010)

 Who sex offenders target.

-- Nearly 8% of women have been raped by an intimate partner at some point in their lifetime.4
+- More than half of women (51%) have been raped by an intimate partner at some point in their lifetime (CDC, 2010).

 How sex offenders operate.

-- Approximately 40% are physically assaulted and/or fear that they or someone close will be killed or seriously harmed.1
+- Approximately 51 %of female rape survivors in Kentucky are physically assaulted and/or fear that they or someone close will be killed or seriously harmed (CDC, 2010).

-- Offenders have and/or use traditional weapons, such as guns and knives, in 7% of all rapes and other sexual assaults.3
+- Offenders have and/or use traditional weapons, such as guns and knives, in 7% of all rapes and other sexual assaults.

 The cost of sexual violence.

-- Societal costs include business losses through absenteeism and third-party liability; criminal justice responses, such as investigation, prosecution, incarceration, and registration; and non-monetary losses, such as fear and corresponding loss of quality of life.6
+Societal costs include business losses through absenteeism and third-party liability; criminal justice responses, such as investigation, prosecution, incarceration, and registration; and non-monetary losses, such as fear and corresponding loss of quality of life.6 Victims of sexual violence lose nearly 8 million days of paid work (CDC, IPV violence).

 Long-term impacts of sexual violence.

-- 31% of rape survivors experience post-traumatic stress disorder (PTSD).2
+- 3% of female rape survivors in Kentucky experience post-traumatic stress disorder (PTSD).
+(CDC, 2010)

-- 30% experience major depression at some time in their lives.2
+- 30% experience major depression at some time in their lives.

-- 33% experience serious suicidal thoughts at some time in their lives.2
+- 33% experience serious suicidal thoughts at some time in their lives.

 - Kilpatrick & Ruggiero, National Violence Against Women Prevention Research Center, Rape in Kentucky: A Report to the Commonwealth(2003).